 - The lining material is 316-SS and when we have made repairs we use 25-22-2 SS as a weld material after grinding out the cavity.
-This liner is approx. 35 years old and the reactor was scheduled for re-lining in 2015. - every three to four years but due to other maintenance issues this has been every two years lately. - Repairs are always done as explained in my first point.
+This liner is approx. 35 years old and the reactor was scheduled for re-lining in 2015. - We inspect on every scheduled maintenance outage which is every three to four years but due to other maintenance issues this has been every two years lately. - Repairs are always done as explained in my first point.
 As mentioned in the previous discussion, we were just coming out of a turnaround where minor repairs were done and we had Stamicarbon do a pre-start-up inspection.
-They are currently doing our inspections now as well. - We usually warm the HP loop by feeding CO2 and steam (CO2) having oxygen from air blowers @ 0.6 vol-%) until we achieve 270°F (132°C) at the top of the reactor.
+They are currently doing our inspections now as well. - We usually warm the HP loop by feeding CO_2 and steam (CO_2) having oxygen from air blowers @ 0.6 vol-%) until we achieve 270°F (132°C) at the top of the reactor.
 Then we feed in ammonia.